CAFAudit/audit-service/docs/en-us/Getting-Started.md

 Vertica is a SQL database designed for delivering speed, scalability and support for analytics.
 In CAF Auditing Vertica is ultimately used for storing the audit events.
 The events are stored on a per-application per-tenant basis.
 Analysis tools can be used on the data to gather metrics with regard to the use of the audited applications.

+### Development Deployment

+For Development deployments of Vertica it is recommended that you use [vagrant-vertica](https://github.hpe.com/caf/vagrant-vertica) and follow its supporting documentation to start a guest VM running Vertica with Vagrant.
+As part of this deployment the provisioning scripts will create the service user, loader user, reader user and reader role.

+Vagrant-vertica is not recommended for production deployments.
+The caveats to using it are that:

+- Vertica DB usernames and passwords, used during automated installation, are held as plain text within the VM's provisioning scripts.
+- It's a standalone single node setup only; provisioning scripts do not support clustered configurations.

 ### Enterprise Deployment

 For Enterprise deployments of Vertica it is recommended that you follow the official HP Vertica documentation as it covers cluster setup, configuration and backup.
 Integration of Vertica with your Kafka broker cluster is also covered: [Official HP Vertica Documentation](https://my.vertica.com/documentation/vertica/7-2-x/)